-- 3. Personal car travel reimbursement is limited to the lesser of either the cost of making the trip by 21-day advance coach airfare or mileage reimbursement.
-Appendix B is provided to help calculate the least expensive travel method, which is the amount that will be reimbursed. - 4.
+- 1. Those employees receiving a car allowance will not be paid mileage reimbursement for travel, which is within Cameron, Willacy or Hidalgo Counties. - 2.
+Personal car travel reimbursement is limited to the lesser of either the cost of making the trip by 21-day advance coach airfare or mileage reimbursement.
+Appendix B is provided to help calculate the least expensive travel method, which is the amount that will be reimbursed. - 3.
 The City will pay/reimburse for any additional work-related mileage at the destination.
-A mileage log or other supporting documentation must be attached to the Employee Expense Report. - 5.
+A mileage log or other supporting documentation must be attached to the Employee Expense Report. - 4.
 The City will pay/reimburse for parking expenses, including airport parking (at the general or remote parking rate).
 For airport parking, supporting documentation must be attached to the Employee Expense Report and can be obtained from the airport's website.
-Mileage reimbursement to the airport will be calculated from the employee's office (workday destination) or from the employee's home to the airport, whichever is less. - 6.
-If an employee is driving a personal vehicle outside of the City and has car failure, the City will pay the expense of towing the vehicle to the nearest garage, over and above the employee's personal towing insurance coverage.
+Mileage reimbursement to the airport will be calculated from the employee's office (workday destination) or from the employee's home to the airport, whichever is less.

+- 5. If an employee is driving a personal vehicle outside of the City and has car failure, the City will pay the expense of towing the vehicle to the nearest garage, over and above the employee's personal towing insurance coverage.
 The employee must pay for all repairs.
-The towing invoice and insurance documentation, reflecting amount covered, must be attached to the Employee Expense Report. - 7.
+The towing invoice and insurance documentation, reflecting amount covered, must be attached to the Employee Expense Report. - 6.
 City vehicles should be used when available or at the discretion of the Director.
 Direct expenses associated with the use of a City vehicle, which are incurred by the employee, such as gasoline and oil, will be reimbursed.